megamaz/ImageGameEngine/README.md

 ```
 It'll log to the console every instruction that gets written, and useful writer info when relevant.
 For how to write in this language, check out the [ige.md](./ige.md)

+### `decompile.py`
+Takes in an image and outputs all the pixels as a list of triple hex codes.
+If you find reading a bunch of assembly-like hex codes to understand a game, this could be fun for you.
+It could also be helpful in debugging.

+Takes two parameters:
+1. path to png
+2. output path

+The output is formatted as `address: code`.

 # Instructions
 The list of instructions.
 They'll be written in hex (`0x00` to `0xFF`).